iman184/World-Solver/README.md

 🎉 Solver found the word in 4 attempts!

 Files in this Repository
-wordle_complete_with_auto_solver.c – Source code of the game and solver.
+main.c – Source code of the game and solver.

+words_en.txt – Dictionary of valid 5-letter english words.

-words.txt – Dictionary of valid 5-letter words.
+words_fr.txt – Dictionary of valid 5-letter french words.

 Wordle_Solver_Report_Final_Corrected.pdf – Written analysis, justification, and code documentation (Part 3).